Tokyo Stroll cover

 Asakusa Detail 2

-This page indexes, contains corrections and has additions to the Shinjuku Station Area chapter of Tokyo Stroll.
+This page indexes, contains corrections and has additions to Shinjuku Ku, Tokyo.

 For information on Tokyo Stroll and this web supplement see Tokyo Stroll Supplement home page